pitosalas/cleancont/output/2021-07-16-deploying-flask-app-with-wsgi-and-apache-server-on-ubuntu-2004.md

 ---
 title: "Deploying Flask App with WSGI and Apache Server on Ubuntu 20.04"
-subtitle: "[ Deploying Flask App with WSGI and Apache Server on Ubuntu 20.04](https://asdkazmi.medium.com/deplo..."
+subtitle: "Deploying Flask App with WSGI and Apache Server on Ubuntu 20.04"
 category: "14"
 tags: []
 date: "2021-07-16"